veeso-dev/blog.veeso.dev/blog/post-43/index-en.md

 ---
-date: '2025-06-26 18:00:00'
+date: "2025-06-26 18:00:00"
-slug: 'leaktracer-a-rust-allocator-to-trace-memory-allocations'
+slug: "leaktracer-a-rust-allocator-to-trace-memory-allocations"
-title: 'Leaktracer: A Rust allocator to trace memory allocations'
+title: "Leaktracer: A Rust allocator to trace memory allocations"
-description: 'A simple allocator to help you find leaks and memory issues in your Rust applications'
+description: "A simple allocator to help you find leaks and memory issues in your Rust applications"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-internals
-reading_time: '11'
+reading_time: "11"
 ---

 A few days ago, I had a memory issue in one of my Rust applications.